-Electronic funds transfer (EFT) fraud and cyber attacks are closely related, as most EFT fraud starts with an email communication.
-With good spam/ malware software in place, most of us don’t realize how many dangerous emails are actually being sent to us.
-It is estimated that 80% of all email are spam related.
+Electronic funds transfer (EFT) fraud and cyber-attacks are closely related, as most EFT fraud starts with email communication.
+With good spam/malware software in place, most of us don’t realize how many dangerous emails are actually being sent to us.
+It is estimated that 80% of all emails are spam-related.
 Let’s explain the terms.

 Spam: A term that refers to unsolicited junk email sent out in bulk.
 Many are simply marketing emails to get you to click on an ad to buy something, but some are much more dangerous.

 Phishing: A compelling email, phone call (vishing), or text message (mishing) that asks you to change your email password or payment information.
 This is more directed than bulk spam email.